bcmdr/11ty-blog/src/pages/index.md

 ## Siting the Web

 My name is Brett Commandeur and I enjoy long walks on the beach and building websites on my phone with AI.
-This development blog chronicles how I set up my workflow to do so, and what I've been able to make it with.
+This development blog chronicles how I set up my workflow to do so, and what I've been able to create.